NuGet/docs.microsoft.com-nuget/docs/api/search-autocomplete-service-resource.md

 [SemVer 2.0.0 support for nuget.org](https://github.com/NuGet/Home/wiki/SemVer2-support-for-nuget.org-%28server-side%29)
 for more information.

-The `packageType` parameter is used to futher filter the search results to only results that are of the provided type.
+The `packageType` parameter is used to further filter the autocomplete results to only packages that have at least one package type matching the package type name.
 If the provided package type is not a valid package type as defined by the [Package Type document](https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D), an empty result will returned.
 If the provided package type is empty, no filter will be applied.
-In other words, passing no value to the packageType parameter will behave as if the parameter was not passed.
+In other words, passing no value to the `packageType` parameter will behave as if the parameter was not passed.

 ### Response